Which Is Better: The Treadmill, Elliptical, or Bike?

 On the flip side, because there's more variation between different elliptical machines and manufacturers, one mile on one elliptical can require a different amount of work than one mile on another.

-The biggest benefit of the elliptical is that they're lower impact than the treadmill, says Manning Sumner, C.S.C.S., a certified strength and conditioning coach for RSP Nutrition.
-Your foot is in constantly on the pedal, which eliminates the force of picking your foot up and placing it back down with all your bodyweight (which happens while running), he explains.
-This makes it a great option for both people who are workout beginners, returning from a gym hiatus, or who have injuries.
+The biggest benefit of the elliptical and stationary bike is that they're lower impact than the treadmill, says Manning Sumner, C.S.C.S., a certified strength and conditioning coach for RSP Nutrition.
+Your foot is constantly on or clipped into the pedal, which eliminates the force of picking your foot up and placing it back down with all your bodyweight (which happens while running), he explains.
+This makes it a great option for both people who are workout beginners, returning from a gym hiatus, or who have joint injuries such as of the knee or ankle.

 "Since the elliptical has a significantly lower impact on the major joints, it's a safer and more accessible way for people with knee, hip, or back injuries to get a good aerobic workout," adds Banta.
-Even if you don't have a preexisting lower-body injury, incorporating the elliptical occasionally may help prevent wear-and-tear on the body.
+Even if you don't have a preexisting lower-body injury, incorporating the elliptical and stationary bike occasionally may help prevent wear and tear on the body.
 (Related: This Boxing-Style HIIT Workout Is Designed for People with Knee Pain)

 Unlike the elliptical, which operates on a set moving pattern, the treadmill also gives you the opportunity to focus on running form, which will translate to both the pavement and the trails-a major perk for folks training for outdoor races.
 (Related: 8 Treadmill Mistakes You're Making)